PUGET SOUND RECOVERY

-Considered the largest estuary by volume in the United States (with perhaps the exception of unexplored estuaries in Alaska), the Puget Sound is deep and vast, a complex ecosystem encompassing mountains, farmlands, cities, rivers, forests, and wetlands.
+For the purposes of Puget Sound ecosystem recovery, Puget Sound is the area from the snowcaps to the whitecaps, including the watersheds and saltwaters east of the Pacific Ocean and south of the international boundary with Canada.
+Considered the largest estuary by volume in the United States (with perhaps the exception of unexplored estuaries in Alaska), Puget Sound is a complex ecosystem encompassing mountains, farmlands, cities, rivers, forests, and wetlands.

 Humans have long relied on the Puget Sound watershed for healthy food and clean water and the other services it provides.
 Puget Sound supports a large part of our state’s economy and provides vital recreational, spiritual, and other essential quality of life benefits.Encyclopedia of Puget Sound | Puget Sound Fact Book

 WHAT IS THE PROBLEM?

 Puget Sound will never be the same as it was 100 years ago.
-But the future wellbeing of Puget Sound and residents around the region is being defined by today’s actions.State of the Sound | Puget Sound Vital Signs | People and Puget Sound
+But the future wellbeing of Puget Sound and residents around the region is being defined by today’s actions.
+Together, as communities and individuals, we can accelerate the recovery of Puget Sound and protect its health for the benefit of everyone.State of the Sound | Puget Sound Vital Signs | People and Puget Sound

 WHAT ARE WE DOING TO RECOVER PUGET SOUND?

 As a backbone organization, the Partnership works with hundreds of state, local, and tribal partners to chart a course to recovery, track shared measures of recovery, and support the work that protects and recovers Puget Sound.

 Along with our partners, we are addressing the six goals of recovery:

 - Healthy human population

 - Thriving species and food web